KrzysiekGL/libcgl/README.md

 $ make all
 ```

+If you don't want to build it yourself, you can download already build version of libCGL.a from release.
+(Curently builded only for LinuxGCC).

 You will get then a `libCGL.a` static library file which you can use in your project.
 In the `include` are stored symlinks to all `src/*.h` header files.